 Do you do tastings?

 Yes, we schedule our tastings during the week.
-We charge $70 tasting fee for two people.
+We charge $80 tasting fee for two people.
+You can bring additional people for $25/person extra fee (non refundable) up to 5 people (including wedding planner or 4 people without wedding planner).
 The tasting fee needs to be prepaid and is fully refundable if you decide to book your event with TOAST.
-Tastings are available for events bigger than $3,500 only.
-Tastings are held at our commercial kitchen at 2320 Truxtun Street, San Diego 92106.
+Tastings are available for events bigger than $5,000 only.
+Tastings are held at our cafe (TOAST CAFE) at 11455 El Camino Real, San Diego 92130.

 When is the final count due?

 The final count is due 14 days before the event.
 This count is considered a guarantee.
 When your party is booked, you will be provided with a contract with the final count date.

 The venue does not have a kitchen.
 Can you cater my event?

 many venues do not have a commercial kitchen.
 We typically use the loading area to stage our kitchen.
 If that is not an option, then we create a menu where the food is brought in precooked without compromising much the quality of the food.

 We are a full service catering company.
 We can handle all your rental needs (dance floor, lighting, tent, draping, etc.).